mahbod-afarin/Post-Synthesis-Evaluation/README.md

-# Post-Synthesis-Evaluation
-Pre- and Post-Synthesis Evaluation of a Designs: Functional Verification, Area, Timing, and Power Analysis
+# Pre- and Post-Synthesis Evaluation of a Designs: Functional Verification, Area, Timing, and Power Analysis